 A cyclical ketogenic diet (CKD) is a diet regimen for inducing nutritional ketosis throughout the week while incorporating short-term carbohydrate “refeeds.”
 Ketosis is where your body flips a “metabolic switch,” so to speak, from using carbohydrates for energy to utilizing fats (including adipose tissue) as its priority fuel source.

-Hence, ketosis is the result of significantly reducing the amount of carbohydrates you eat (e.g. <30 grams per day); this forces your body to begin utilizing fat as its “baseline” energy reserves.
-Nutritional ketosis is a beneficial state due to the fact that it initiates rapid and sustainable weight-loss; it also helps blunt cravings, regulates blood sugar glucose values, and reduces energy/mood swings.
+Hence, ketosis is the result of significantly reducing the number of carbohydrates you eat.
+This forces your body to begin utilizing fat as its “baseline” energy reserves.
+Nutritional ketosis is a beneficial state since it initiates rapid and sustainable weight-loss.
+It also helps blunt cravings, regulates blood sugar glucose values, and reduces energy and mood swings.